hanabi/hanabi.github.io/README.md

 ![Clandestine Finesse](img/clandestine_finesse.png)

 * Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* typically won't work.
-Instead of getting a big layered chain of cards, it will be interpretted as a *Bluff*, and only one card will be played.
+Instead of getting a big layered chain of cards, it will be interpreted as a *Bluff*, and only one card will be played.
 However, note that a *Clandestine Finesses* can get around this restriction, because it induces a potential misplay.
 The blind-playing player MUST continue to blind play cards, or else the player receiving the clue will assume that it matches the *Finesse* is "over" and play the clued card.

 ### The Stacked Finesse